State Medicaid Issues

-Medicaid is a joint federal-state program that provides health coverage to certain categories of low-income persons including children, pregnant women, parents of eligible children, and persons with disabilities.
+Medicaid is a joint federal-state program that provides health coverage to certain categories of persons including children, pregnant women, parents of eligible children, and persons with disabilities.
 One of its most important benefits is prescription drug coverage.
-Outpatient prescription drug coverage under Medicaid is an optional benefit; however all state Medicaid programs cuurently provide coverage for prescription drugs, although there are differences in state policies with regard to copays, types of drugs that are covered, and the number of prescriptions that can be filled.
+Outpatient prescription drug coverage under Medicaid is an optional benefit; however all state Medicaid programs currently provide coverage for prescription drugs, although there are differences in state policies with regard to copays, types of drugs that are covered, and the number of prescriptions that can be filled.
 While Congress and the Centers for Medicare and Medicaid Services (CMS) set out the general rules under which Medicaid operates, each state runs its own program.

 Member Only Resources